BIG-RAT/mobile_to_local/README.md

 If the user is allowed to change their login name an alert will be given if the name is already taken.
 ![alt text](https://github.com/BIG-RAT/mobile_to_local/blob/master/mtl_images/exists.png "exists")

 Attributes not needed for the local account are removed.
 The removal process is accomplished by either using a list of attributes to remove (removeList) or a list of attributes to keep (keepList).
-If no list type is provided keepList will be used.
+If no list type is provided keepList will be used.</br>
+**Important**: Starting with v3.0.0 only the keepList is used.</br>
 Currently these are the lists:
 | removeList |  | |  | |  | keepList |
 |  :---: | :---: | :---: | :---: | :---: | :---: | :---: |
 | _writers_LinkedIdentity |  | |  | |  | _writers_AvatarRepresentation |